pianod is the original version, a lighter-weight, Pandora-only version.

 Unless you're running on compute-, memory-, or compiler-challenged device (your gateway router or NAS appliance, a Raspberry Pi, etc), and you can make due with just Pandora, in which case the original may meet your needs.

 If you're on a 10.7+ Mac, and don't want to compile, your can try Orchid.
-Beware, though, it's not yet anywhere near stable and has some issues.
+As of r212, it has elements of a user interface!

 & ongoing development